 I’ve been helping people get healthier, fitter and happier for over fifteen years now.
 One area that has continued to frustrate me is helping people lose weight.
 I know my clients try: they eat less and move more, but though the weight comes off at the beginning, they often plateau or the pounds creep back on as they get discouraged and revert back to a more sedentary lifestyle and unhealthy eating habits.
 This problem is well documented in weight loss studies.
 For example, Biggest Loser contestants almost all gained the majority of their weight back and saw their resting metabolic rates plunge.
 However, there are individuals who have lost weight and kept it off.
 Across the board these folks have attributed lifestyle changes to their success.
 I’ve been on a quest to research what lifestyle changes will help my clients lose weight and improve their health, while being relatively easy to implement and most importantly, easy to maintain.
-I’ve written about hacks such as Thermogenesis and Behavior Changes but there are two other concepts that show promise in the weight loss battle, and also appear to improve general health markers: Time Restricted Feeding (TRF) and Intermittent Fasting (IF).
-Though these protocols sound similar, there are key differences.
-I’ll go over the differences below and introduce you to two people whose research work I’ve been following.
+I’ve written about hacks such as Thermogenesis and Behavior Changes but there are two other concepts that show promise in the weight loss battle, and also appear to improve general health markers: Time Restricted Feeding (TRF) or Intermittent Fasting (IF).
+Though these protocols are often used interchangeably, I’ll go over the differences below and introduce you to two people whose research work I’ve been following.
 DISCLAIMER: This post is for information purposes only and not designed to be a diet recommendation.
 Please consult with your doctor before embarking on any type of TRF or IF program.

 Time Restricted Feeding (TRF)